Transatlantic voyages of Greta Thunberg: Hampton to Lisbon

 Thunberg had intended to remain in the Americas in order to travel overland to attend the United Nations Climate Change Conference (COP25) in Santiago, Chile, in December.
 However, it was announced at short notice that COP25 was to be moved to Madrid, Spain, because of serious public unrest in Chile.
 Thunberg posted on social media in search of a ride across the Atlantic Ocean.
 Riley Whitelum and Elayna Carausu, an Australian couple who had been sailing around the world aboard their 48 ft catamaran, La Vagabonde, offered to take her, assisted by professional yacht skipper Nikki Henderson.
 On 13 November 2019, Thunberg and her father set sail from Hampton, Virginia for Lisbon, Portugal.
 Her departing message was the same as it has been since she began her activism: "My message to the Americans is the same as to everyone – that is to unite behind the science and to act on the science."

 Thunberg arrived in the Port of Lisbon on 3 December 2019, then travelled to Madrid to speak at COP25 where she called for more "concrete action," arguing that the global wave of school strikes over the previous year had "achieved nothing", as greenhouse gas emissions were still rising – by 4% since 2015.

-Carbon neutrality

-The trip was announced as a carbon neutral transatlantic crossing serving as a demonstration of Thunberg's declared beliefs of the importance of reducing emissions.
-Thunberg’s claim of carbon neutrality was criticized during her return voyage to Lisbon, when it was reported that her boat skipper, Nikki Henderson, had flown from Britain to New York prior to the voyage.
-A flight to New York would have added 0.67 tons of carbon dioxide into the atmosphere.
-A spokesperson said the flights would be offset.